 For the Mountain Division, the railway used a trolley that traveled from Mountain Junction Railway up Lake Avenue before passing through the Poppyfields District and ended in Rubio Canyon, at the base of Echo Mountain.
 At the Rubio Canyon terminus stood the twelve-room Rubio Pavilion guest house and station.

 Part 2: The Great Incline & Echo Mountain

 The second stretch of the railway required passengers to transfer from the trolley to a funicular train which took them to the summit of Echo Mountain.
 At the mountain’s peek there was the 40-room Echo Chalet hospice.
-In 1894, it was joined by the addition of the 80-room Victorian Echo Mountain House.
-Ultimately the site included an observatory, a casino, a dancehall and other structures which came to collectively be known as White City.
+In 1894, it was joined by the addition of the eighty-room Victorian Echo Mountain House.
+Ultimately, the site included an observatory, a casino, a dance-hall, and other structures which came to collectively be known as White City.